zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

             :caption: :download:`build_lightning_docker.sh <assets/build_lightning_docker.sh>`

 Unlike the ``torchaudio`` install, this went fine, and no existing packages changed.
-If a package or its dependencies require a different version of PyTorch, you can either change container version based on the `NVIDIA support matrix <https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html>`_ to match the required version, or determine if the package's dependencies can be relaxed to match the package version in the container.
+If a package or its dependencies require a different version of PyTorch, you can either change the container version based on the `NVIDIA support matrix <https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html>`_ to match the required version or determine if the `package's dependencies can be relaxed <https://pip.pypa.io/en/stable/topics/dependency-resolution/#loosen-your-top-level-requirements>`_ to match the package version in the container.

+Optional Exercises
+####################

+* Try installing another python package

-Developing python scripts inside a running container on BCP
+Developing python scripts inside a running container
 -----------------------------------------------------------

 `Containers <https://www.docker.com/resources/what-container/>`_ are meant to be static, reproducible checkpoints for your code that can always be started in the same way.